Roadside Assistance Flat Tire Solutions

 How to Use a Tire Inflating Kit?

 A tire inflation kit can assist you in safely reaching a repair facility to obtain a replacement tire.
-Keep in mind that this is only a temporary solution, and your tire should still be updated.
+Remember that this is only temporary; your tire should still be updated.

-By following roadside assistance flat tire, simply remove the tire valve lid and connect the sealant nozzle to it to use the tire inflating kit, and push the trigger to fill the tire with an air mixture and sealant.
+Following the roadside assistance flat tire, remove the tire valve lid, connect the sealant nozzle to it to use the tire inflating kit, and push the trigger to fill the tire with an air mixture and sealant.